 So, after Jerusalem and Eilat, I’ve decided to write about the top free things to do in TEL AVIV, the city that never sleeps!
-Tel Aviv is probably one of the most famous cities in Israel.
-It is also one of the vibrant cities in the world, with a long stretch of beaches, colorful markets, and crazy nightlife.
-So, what to do in Tel Aviv?
+Tel Aviv is one of the most famous cities in Israel.
+It is also one of the most vibrant cities in the world, with a long stretch of beaches, colorful markets, and crazy nightlife.
+While it’s known as one of the most expensive cities in the world, there are still some things you can do in Tel Aviv for free.
+So, what is there to do in Tel Aviv for free?
 Here are my top picks.

 Explore the beautiful streets of Old Jaffa